FrankN88/MS2_University-Research-Group/README.md

 - **Roles:**
    - Current students and researchers
    - Future students and researchers
-   - Stakeholders and entrepreneurs
+   - Stakeholders and interested entrepreneurs
 - **Demographic:**
    - Post graduate students
    - PHDs and professors
-   - Whoever is interested in this research area
+   - Whoever is interested in this research area both for academic and business reasons

 The website needs to enable the **User** to retrieve desired information, including:
 - Information about current research
 - Information about future research
+- Information about the research group components and their qualifications
 - Upcoming seminars/events
-- Contact information (standard and social enquires) The website needs to enable the **Restaurant** to:
+- Contact information (standard and social enquires)

+The website needs to enable the **Research group** to:
 - Develop an online presence
 - Provide an easily navigable website for users to find relevant information about:
   - New members/research
   - Provide a channel of communication for enquires (via the form or social media)
   - Provide a channel of communication for new and current stakeholders (Social Links - easily accessible throughout the site with a click)
+  - Show the individual skills of each component of the unit and the overall competence of the group.

 #### Scope
 In order to identify what features had to be included, the scope was deifined based on the previously defined strategy.
 This was broken into two categories:

 - **Content Requirements**
  - The user will be looking for:
   - General information